berkguzel/pperm/README.md

 # `pperm`: Kubernetes Pod Permission Analyzer for AWS IAM

+## 🙏 Acknowledgments

+This project was developed with the assistance of [Cursor AI](https://cursor.sh/).

 `pperm` is a kubectl plugin that helps you analyze and audit AWS IAM permissions associated with your Kubernetes pods.
 It provides a quick and efficient way to understand what permissions your pods have through their service accounts and IAM roles, helping you identify security risks and ensure proper access controls.